Flea (musician): 2021–present

-In the 2022 Global Stadium Tour, Flea used Ampeg SVTs.
+In the 2022–2023 Global Stadium Tour, he used Ampeg SVTs.

 Musical style

 Flea has displayed a wide variety of techniques throughout the years, ranging from his initial use of slapping and popping to the more traditional methods he has employed since Blood Sugar Sex Magik.
 Greg Prato of Allmusic wrote that "by combining funk-style bass with psychedelic, punk, and hard rock, Flea created an original playing style that has been copied numerous times".
 Flea stated in an interview, that he was influenced greatly by Louis Armstrong.
 Flea has been considered one of the greatest bassists of all time, with Greg Tate of Rolling Stone saying "if there were a Most Valuable Bass Player award given out in rock, Flea could have laid claim to that bitch ten years running".
 Smashing Pumpkins front man Billy Corgan recalls, that when he first saw the Chili Peppers in 1984, "Flea was playing so aggressively that he had worn a hole in his thumb and he was literally screaming in pain in-between songs because it hurt so bad.
 Someone kept coming out and pouring crazy glue into the hole."
 Flea's sound is also determined by what type of instrument he plays.
 Before Californication, he did not believe the actual bass held much significance: "what mattered was how you hit them [basses] and your emotional intent, and I still think that's the bottom line."